 I looked around to see if there was Ocelot kicking a rolled up Armadillo like a soccer ball but no, we were both exclaiming about something neither of us had seen in 25 years of traveling Costa Rica’s roads.
 It was a traffic miracle.

-An antique clunker truck had actually stayed in the right lane, maintained speed and allowed a semi to pass.
+An antique clunker truck had actually stayed in the right lane and allowed a semi to pass.
 Not only that but after passing, the semi moved to the right to allow us to pass and continue almost without slowing.

 The standard protocol after a “carril a adelantar 250 meters” (passing lane ahead) sign is for every driver to prepare for battle.
 A few seconds later signs declaring “transio lento mantener a la derecha” (slower traffic keep right) and “camiones sólo carril derecho” (trucks right lane only) mark the beginning of the extra lane and the jousting commences.

 There is always a tiny fantastically overloaded banana (…or possibly mango, watermelon, pineapple, sugarcane, etc.) truck going 27 kph (16 mph) at the head of a line of one or two hundred vehicles.
 The farmer floors it belching out a huge batmobile like smokescreen of diesel emissions.
 Pedal to the metal his speed creeps up to 31 kph (20 mph).

 Meanwhile the semi truck which is always second in line downshifts, stomps on the accelerator and moves into the left lane to pass.
 When the fruit truck sees the semi attempting to overtake he swerves into the left lane to block.